ivaROS/pyrobot_minimal/README.md

 #### ROS Install Alternative

 The main ROS packages obtained via wstool are the Robotis Dynamixel APIs.
 They are available as debian packages via `apt`/`apt-get`.
-It might be possible to nos have to compile the Dynamixel stack and just grab into the main ROS installation folder:
+It might be possible to ros have to compile the Dynamixel stack and just grab into the main ROS installation folder:
 ```
 sudo apt-get install ros-noetic-dynamixel-*
 ```